BYLAWS of the MONTANA CHAMBER OF COMMERCE last amended October 30, 2019

 Section 2: Selection/Composition.

-- (a) Eight (8) to ten (10) directors shall be elected at each annual meeting of the members for three-year terms to fill vacancies of directors whose terms have expired.
+(a) Directors shall be elected at each annual meeting of the members for three-year terms to fill vacancies of directors whose terms have expired.
 The Board of Directors may by a majority vote fill unexpired terms of directors which result through resignation or death.

 Section 3: Representation/Term.